January 2023 program update

-- CropsTV is returning for a second season.
+- CropsTV returns for a third season in 2023.
 This educational program delivers crop production information directly to farmers and agribusinesses and provides the convenience of crop production education at home, in the office, or anywhere there is an internet connection.
-The Season 2 program features 30 episodes covering a variety of crop management, pest management, nutrient management, and soil and water management topics.
-Topics were selected from the Integrated Crop Management Conference, Crop Advantage series, and some are exclusive to CropsTV.
-All episodes will be available for subscribers to view on-demand.
+All episodes will be available for on-demand viewing, providing flexibility for busy viewers.
+The Season Three program features 33 episodes covering a variety of crop management, pest management, nutrient management, and soil and water management topics.

 Community and Economic Development

 - The 2023 Community Visioning Program is moving into the community assessment process.
 Participating communities are Denison, Dysart, Gilmore City, Glenwood, Independence, Marquette, McGregor, Slater, Vinton, and West Burlington.
 During January ISU program staff will be conducting transportation focus groups with students in Marquette, McGregor, Glenwood, and Denison.
 ISU program staff also will be conducting training in focus group facilitation and bioregional assessments for Trees Forever field coordinators and private-sector consultants.